robertrumney/anti-matter/Code/LevelManager/README.md

      - If the `bShouldInvisible` property is true, it makes the actor invisible by calling `SetActorHiddenInGame(true)` on the target actor.
      - If the `Sound` property is not null, it plays the specified sound at the location of the target actor using `UGameplayStatics::PlaySoundAtLocation`.
      - If the `bShouldDestroy` property is true, it destroys the target actor.
+     - More properties to be added soon!

-By using the Level Manager, you can easily define and schedule actions to be executed within a game level, adding more dynamism and automation to your game experience.
+By using the Level Manager, or even multiple instances of LevelManager - you can easily define and schedule actions to be executed within a game level, adding more dynamism and automation to your game experience.